Criminal Defense Attorney in McKinney

 - Employment and Professional Licensing: A criminal record, especially one involving a felony or a crime of moral turpitude (such as theft or fraud), is a permanent barrier to many professional licenses and career opportunities.

 - Immigration Status: Non-citizens facing any criminal charge—even a misdemeanor—risk mandatory detention, denial of citizenship, and deportation.
-Our firm provides vital defense to mitigate these catastrophic immigration consequences.
+Our firm provides vital defense to try to mitigate these serious immigration consequences.

 Our Approach to Criminal Defense in McKinney Courts